melezhik/outthentic/README.md

     print $calc->mult(3,4), "\n";

-## Story check files
+## Check files

-Story checks file contain validation rules for story.pl files.
-Every story.pl is always accompanied by story.check file.
-Story check files should be placed at the same directory as story.pl file.
+Story check file contains validation rules to test script output.
+Every story script is always accompanied by story check file.

+Story check files should be placed at the same directory as story script and be named as `story.check`.

 Lets add some rules for multiplication and addition stories: